MahmoudAlaa22/E-Commerce-Readme-file-/README.md

 ✔ User Authenticatin "SignUp, SignIn" with auto-logoIn and other related services\
 ✔ Light & Dark mode.\
 ✔ User Authenticatin "SignUp, SignIn" with auto-logoIn and other related services.\
-✔ Supports Arabic and English languages.\
+✔ The app also supports Arabic and English 🌐\
+✔ The design is suitable for all screen sizes👌✨.\
 ✔ Add to cart and checkout.\
 ✔ Manage orders.\
-✔ Pay by any payment method.\
+✔ Pay by any payment method.💳💵\

 # Screenshots